manishknema/greengrasscore/README.md

 ## Step 8: Experiment with AWS Greengrass Core V2

 1. **Manual Installation of Greengrass Core V2**:
-   - Follow the [AWS Greengrass Core V2 installation guide](https://docs.aws.amazon.com/greengrass/v2/developerguide/manual-installation.html) to manually install Greengrass Core V2 on your VM.
+   - please check these instructions with install and uninstall shell script in [GGCV2-manual-install](GGCV2-manual-install.md)
-    - **Please tune to this GitHub post I will keep you posted around this**
+    - This is based on  [AWS Greengrass Core V2 installation guide](https://docs.aws.amazon.com/greengrass/v2/developerguide/manual-installation.html) to manually install Greengrass Core V2 on your VM.

-2. **Experiment with Fleet Provisioning**:
+1. **Experiment with Fleet Provisioning**:
    - Use the [AWS IoT Greengrass V2 Fleet Provisioning guide](https://docs.aws.amazon.com/greengrass/v2/developerguide/fleet-provisioning.html) to set up fleet provisioning for your VM instances.
    -  **Please tune to this GitHub post I will keep you posted around this**